 When we speak to our clients, it often becomes apparent that either their parents aren’t even aware of their current mortgage situation or the homebuyer doesn’t feel like they can ask them for help.
 In reality, most parents are more than happy to assist with their children’s property-owning dreams, wanting to ensure they have a safe and steady boost onto the property ladder.

 Your deposit can come from inheritance, although there have been cases in which parents have been known to gift it earlier on in their life if they have already saved enough.
 Alternatively, they may have released a certain amount of equity from their property and are able to provide a Gifted Deposit with that way.

 Due to the uncertainty that you would have enough disposable income to pay back both the loan and mortgage simultaneously, most lenders won’t accept a loan as a means of paying your deposit.

 Some lenders may insist that you put down at least 5% deposit from your own funds, however usually there is no maximum limit on the amount you can receive as a Gifted Deposit.

-Gifted Deposits are mostly beneficial for First-Time Buyers and Home-Movers.
-It can also be a handy tool to use in conjunction with the Help-to-Buy Scheme, as depending on the lender, the required 5% deposit can be paid via Gifted Deposit.
+Gifted Deposits are mostly beneficial for a first time buyer in Birmingham or a home mover in Birmingham.
+It can also be a handy tool to use in conjunction with the Help to Buy Scheme in Birmingham, as depending on the lender, the required 5% deposit can be paid via Gifted Deposit.